What to do in your allotment in September

 - For earlier flowers next spring, sow sweet peas into modular seed trays and pop them in the cold frame to overwinter.
 Try ‘True Fragrance’ or ‘Sublime Scent Mix’ for extra strong scented blooms.

 - Deadhead all of your flowering plants regularly this month to keep them blooming.
-Enjoy the last glorious month of sweet peas, calendula, nasturtiums and sunflowers before they’re threatened by frosts.

 - Cut dahlia flowers just before they open and enjoy watching your vase of stunning petals unfurl.